Last updated: 1 Aug 2023

 - Your personal information will be stored safely and will remain secure at all times.

-- No personal information will be kept any longer than necessary in order to fulfil the purpose that it was collected for.
+- No personal information will be kept any longer than necessary in order to fulfill the purpose that it was collected for.

 - In certain circumstances you can ask for the data we hold about you to be erased from our records.